Registered Nurse to Bachelor of Science in Nursing (RN-BSN)

 2nd degree bachelor's students & international students are not eligible for cross enrollment; however, they are eligible for Open University

-Open University: Open University (OU) is offered to students through SDSU’s World Campus.
+Open University: Open University (OU) is offered to students through SDSU’s Global Campus.
 It is space available and must be pre-approved by the SDSU-IV Nursing Program Coordinator.

 - Can I apply if I am not an RN yet?